 When you’re working on growing your real estate business, you likely have a variety of areas of focus ranging from attracting new clients to expanding into key markets.
 These are essential components of any new business strategy.
 But what about growing your talent pool and recruiting real estate agents?
 Having the right players on your team is essential.
-Hiring the right people to your brokerage can mean the difference between an average year and even greater success.
+Hiring the right people for your brokerage can mean the difference between an average year and even greater success.
 A great way to start the hiring process is with a real estate agent recruiting presentation.

 How do the best real estate recruiters land top talent?
 It’s all about how you present yourself and, more importantly, your brokerage.
 Knowing how to sell and position your organization, technology tools, and growth opportunities within the real estate industry will make all the difference.
 Sharing this detail will help make an impact on some of the best agents in your market.
 If you can package all that information into a slick, easy-to-read real estate agent recruiting presentation, it will make the recruiting process even smoother.